The Best Made-in-USA Standing Desks

 - The product is likely to last you much longer.
 As evidenced by their warranties, American-made products are going to serve you longer as a rule.
 What does that mean in terms of a standing desk?
 The delicate, precision manufactured components that allow the telescoping leg segments to glide up and down continue to work in good order much longer.
 Cheaply-made plastic “glides” will wear down faster, one molecule at a time, every time you cycle your desk up and down, compared to the more advanced, albeit costlier alloys (e.g. Teflon plastic) that American manufacturers will use in their leg systems.
 Like any high-wear part on an automobile, this is where your focus should be as a consumer.
 More precisely laser-machined, American-made legs will also give you a more stable desk.
 And not just out-of-the-box, but over time.
 Going cheap on this componentry will lead to your desk becoming shakier, if not squeaky, much sooner.

 - It’s better for the environment.
 Many components used in office fitness products involve toxic chemicals somewhere along the supply chain.
 While American companies must spend more money to produce products within EPA guidelines, Chinese companies have much more lax requirements and have historically put economic growth ahead of clean air and water.
 Even if you don’t live there it affects our global atmosphere.
 A great example of this is the highly popular “bamboo desktop.”
 They are touted by online marketers as being better for the environment because bamboo stocks replace themselves very quickly, but the reality is there’s a huge amount of chemicals (namely formaldehyde), water and energy required to reform essentially grass into a laminated wood product, not to mention the energy expended to ship it here from Asia.
 Don’t be fooled by the slick “greenwash” marketing, a bamboo desktop is an extraordinarily non-environmental choice, at least with today’s technology (bamboo farms have been planted in the southeast US that should start producing more responsible wood products here in the next few years) and the lack of FSC and Fair Trade Certifications.
 You’ll also notice very short warranties, if any, on Asian-sourced tabletops, because their cheaper lamination technologies can start degrading the moment the desk is exposed to air and humidity.
 Definitely pay attention to the tabletop warranty, not just the electric base, if you don’t want to be replacing it after a year or two because it delaminated, got easily scratched, or the “powder coat” (spray paint) dissolved when you spilled your cola on it.
 Part of being environmentally sensitive is buying products that last longer and don’t head to the landfill as quickly.
+For more information on warranties, be sure to read our primer on How to Compare Warranties on Standing Desks.

 - Every customer matters more.
 We’ll be blunt.
 Anything coming out of China is by definition a commodity product, and Chinese factories have a much higher acceptable rate of defect than American factories do.
 It’s not uncommon for Chinese plants to run as high as 8% defect rate.
 That’s one thing if you’re talking about a cheap throwaway cat toy, but when the product is a heavy hard-to-remove actuator leg, you’re going to be facing a huge hassle factor and shipping expense getting replacement parts, while your desk will be out of commission.
 American companies count on their reputation and word-of-mouth advertising from one customer to another, and they tend to do 100% quality checks on their product lines instead of a 10% sampling.